djmgit/arith_module/README.md

 ## About the module

-  Arith module contains 6 arithmetic methods that can be applied on simple keys with integer values and 1 arithmetic method which can be applied on lists integer values and two utility method for lists with type of value.
+  Arith module contains 6 methods based on basic arithmetics that can be applied on simple keys with integer values and 7 utility methods which can be applied on lists with integer values and two utility methods for lists and keys with any type of values.All the methods and their use are described below.

 ## Arith methods